opengeospatial/CDBV2-2023-Summer-Workshop/VectorData.md

 > **_NOTE:_** This table can be expanded up to level 23.
 To do so, halve the significant size (geometric error) value at each successive level.

-To calculate the level from the significant size, the following formula can be used:
+To calculate the CDB 1.x level from the significant size, the following formula can be used:

 $$ Level = ceil(log_2 ( {L \over SS} )) - 11 $$